Recycling Made Easy Guide

 Symbol 7: Other

-"Other plastics," includes acrylic plastic, polycarbonate plastic, polylactic fibers, nylon, and fiberglass.
+"Other plastics" includes acrylic plastic, polycarbonate plastic, polylactic fibers, nylon, and fiberglass.
 Not all plastics in this category can be recycled, but both acrylic and polycarbonate can be.
 They can be reheated without a loss in quality.
 Use caution with symbol 7 plastics and check with your local recycling program for acceptance.
 Acrylic plastic, for example, is commonly used in food storage containers due to its strength and transparency.
-It is also utilized in signs, shelving, and showcases for its durability.
+It is also used in signs, shelving, and showcases for durability.

 🍃♻️🏞️💚🌱

 When I first moved to a new city, I was surprised to learn that recycling guidelines can vary significantly.
-For example, when I was living in the Bay Area in California, due to the drought, rinsing before recycling wasn't necessary.
+For example, when I was living in the Bay Area in California, rinsing before recycling wasn't necessary due to the drought.
 However, after moving to New York, I realized that things were A LOT different here.
-The recycling guidelines had specific requirements that I needed to follow, including rinsing containers before recycling and separating glass, paper and metals.
+The recycling guidelines had specific requirements that I needed to follow, including rinsing containers before recycling and separating glass, paper, and metals.

 So, if you’re moving to a new place, take a moment to familiarize yourself with the local recycling guidelines.
 It's like getting to know a new friend – you want to understand their preferences and expectations.
 Check out your local government or waste management websites for detailed information on recycling programs, collection schedules, and the types of materials that are accepted in your area.

-Being aware of any special requirements or restrictions for recycling in your locality is essential.
-It ensures that we are all playing our part in recycling correctly and avoiding contamination.
+Awareness of any special requirements or restrictions for recycling in your locality is essential.
+It ensures that we all play our part in recycling correctly and avoiding contamination.
 By following the guidelines, we contribute to the overall effectiveness of the recycling system and help protect our environment.

 🍃♻️🏞️💚🌱